 1. Choose the Right Class for You

-- Barbarian — A durable melee powerhouse with weapon swapping, shouts, and devastating area-of-effect attacks.
-Great for players who want to wade into the thick of combat.
+- Barbarian — Durable melee powerhouse with weapon swapping and devastating AoE.
+Great for wading into combat.

-- Sorcerer — A ranged glass cannon wielding fire, frost, and lightning magic.
-Offers the best mobility in the game through teleport enchants but demands careful positioning.
+- Sorcerer — Ranged glass cannon with fire, frost, and lightning magic.
+Best mobility via teleport enchants.

-You can't change your class after creation, and leveling an alt takes significant time.
-Read each class description carefully and check a few gameplay videos before committing.
+You can't change your class after creation.
+Read each description and check gameplay videos before committing.

 2. Don't Skip the Campaign Your First Time

-On your first character, play through the full campaign in order.
-You'll naturally reach level 40-50 by the time credits roll, and the post-campaign capstone dungeons bridge you into World Tier 3.
-On subsequent seasonal characters, you can skip the campaign entirely — a huge quality-of-life feature for veteran players.
+The campaign unlocks everything — World Tier 3 and 4, Helltides, Nightmare Dungeons, and the Tree of Whispers.
+On your first character, play through the full campaign.
+You'll naturally reach level 40-50 by the time credits roll.
+On subsequent seasonal characters, you can skip the campaign entirely.
+Source: game mechanics

 3. Renown Grinding Is Worth It (Eventually)